Homepage Crafts Unlimited (UK)

 Click for Answer My Teddy bear's jointed limbs are very loose, can they be tightened?

 Click for Answer Our Teddy has got fabric pads on his paws and feet.
 They have become so worn that the stuffing is coming out.
-Could you replace these?
+Can these be replaced?

 Teddy Fur